Enter to main center

 G. Duration of Stay

-Nationals without household registration enter R.O.C.(Taiwan) with permits may stay for a period of up to 3 months from the day after entry.
+Nationals without household registration entering the R.O.C.(Taiwan) with permits may stay for a period of up to 3 months from the day after entry.

 H. Notes

-1. Nationals without household registration may only apply for Lin-Jen Entry Permits outside R.O.C.
-(Taiwan).
+1. Nationals without household registration may only apply for Lin-Jen Entry Permits overseas.

-5. If a permit issued under Section E was lost, destroyed or damaged before entering R.O.C.
-(Taiwan), the holder shall re-apply it and pay a fee accordingly.
-If a permit was lost, destroyed or damaged after entering R.O.C.
+4. If a permit issued under Section E has been lost, destroyed or damaged before entering the R.O.C.
+(Taiwan), the holder shall re-apply for it and pay a fee accordingly.
+If a permit has been lost, destroyed or damaged after entering the R.O.C.
 (Taiwan), the holder shall apply for a replacement at local service centers of the NIA.
-If a permit was lost, destroyed, damaged during departure at a airport or seaport, the holder may apply for replacement at the NIA Border Affair Corp branches in a airport and seaport; the holder will be charged an application fee of NTD$300, and a replacement permit shall be issued for exiting R.O.C.(Taiwan).
+If a permit was lost, destroyed, damaged during departure at the airport or seaport, the holder may apply for a replacement at the NIA Border Affair Corp branches in the airport and seaport; the holder will be charged an application fee of NTD$300, and a replacement permit shall be issued for exiting the R.O.C.(Taiwan).

-6. If the required documents are made in foreign countries, they shall be certified by an Overseas Mission; if the required documents are made in Hong Kong, Macao, or Mainland China, they shall be certified by Taipei Economic and Cultural Office in Hong Kong/Macao, or Straits Exchange Foundation.
-If documents are written in a foreign language, the NIA may request the applicant to attach a Chinese translation certified by an Overseas Mission or notarized by a domestic notary public.
+5. If the required documents are made in foreign countries, they shall be certified by an Overseas Mission; required documents issued domestically by foreign embassies, consulates or their authorized agencies shall be re-certified by the Ministry of Foreign Affairs; If documents are written in a foreign language, the NIA may request the applicant to attach a Chinese translation certified by an Overseas Mission or notarized by a domestic notary public.

 Related File(s)